 Being a Vegetarian in Germany

-Overall, I found that it was easy to be a vegetarian in Germany.
-Before my trip I worried that my options might be limited, but I found that by combining classic German favorites with some international and fusion dishes, I was always able to find a great vegetarian meal in Germany.
+Overall, I found that it was easy to find vegetarian food in Germany.
+Before my trip I worried that my options might be limited, but I found that by combining classic German favorites with some international and fusion dishes, I was always able to find great vegetarian food in Germany.
 While Berlin had the widest range of options at every price point, every city I visited had good vegetarian restaurants and lots of vegan options.

 At times, it felt like the hardest part of eating vegetarian food in Germany was deciphering the beautiful handwriting on restaurant signs placed on the sidewalk!
 Don’t tell me that’s not the most beautiful penmanship you’ve ever seen… and in Germany, you’ll see it everywhere!